sopra-fs23-group-41/Client/README.md

 + Jsx

 ## High-level components
+The most important components are GTPGame, HigherOrLowerGame and MostExpensiveItem, since there the game logic of the different game modes are implemented.
+EndOfGame is also essential, because there the final ranking of the game are displayed.

 ## Launch & Deployment
 Start the client by running the following command in the terminal: